 You are about to enter The 143.

 Some history.
 In the first half of 2013, I decided to build a playlist for my iPod consisting of only the very best songs ever committed to vinyl, disc, tape or the ether.
 According to me.
-I made some rules first, because without rules, you have anarchy, and because I err towards the caricature of the male gender (with no disrespect for any of the genders or combinations thereof).
+I made some rules first, because without rules, you have anarchy, and because I err towards the caricature of the male gender (with no disrespect to any of the other genders or combinations thereof).
 Rule #1: no artist would be allowed more than one song, unless they recorded under another name, or with another artist (thus, the Supremes and solo Diana Ross are counted as two artists; likewise, Carter USM and the solo Jim Bob; and so on).
-This way, I would be forced to subjectively, personally select only the very pinnacle of any chosen artist’s repertoire to enter the hallowed halls of The 143.
+This way, I would be forced to subjectively, personally select only the very pinnacle of any chosen artist’s repertoire before entering into the hallowed halls of The 143.